tomas-fryza/vhdl-course/labs/5-counter/README.md

        ...
    ```

-2. Simulate your design with several `COUNTER_WIDTH` values.
+2. Simulate your design and try several `COUNTER_WIDTH` values.

 <a name="part3"></a>